 The Infectious Diseases group at MUSC may be the only academic center in the United States where placement of peripherally inserted central catheters (PICCs) is routinely performed by specially trained ID-boarded physician operators.
 Catheters may be tunneled or non-tunneled, antibiotic-impregnated, and can be placed with ultrasound guidance for difficult cases including morbidly obese patients, those with immunocompromising conditions, or special needs such as long-term antibiotic infusions, parenteral nutrition, or chemotherapy.

 The ID Division provides leadership for a variety of MUSC hospital services.
-Dr. Salgado, who is also Vice Chairman of Medicine for Quality, runs robust Infection Control and Hospital Epidemiology programs, recently recognized for very low vascular line infection rates and novel approaches to preventing nosocomial infections related to environmental surfaces.
+Dr. Salgado runs a robust Infection Control and Hospital Epidemiology program, recently recognized for very low vascular line infection rates and novel approaches to preventing nosocomial infections related to environmental surfaces.
 Dr. John Gnanndirects the Antibiotic Stewardship Program, which strives for the safest and most cost-effective antimicrobial protocols and strategies.
 Dr. Robert Cantey and Dr. Evgenia Kagan manage the Vascular Access Program, supervising the placement of PICC lines and leading teaching efforts related to safe placement and management of vascular catheters.
-The Transplant ID Service (Dr. Dannah Wray, Dr. John Gnann, Dr. Tue Ngo, and Dr Eric Meissner) helps to coordinate services for hundreds of solid organ (heart, liver, kidney, lung) and stem cell transplant recipients each year.
+The Transplant ID Service (Dr. Dannah Wray and Dr. John Gnann) helps to coordinate services for hundreds of solid organ (heart, liver, kidney, lung) and stem cell transplant recipients each year.

 The ID Division receives research funding from NIH, CDC, as well as pharmaceutical and biotech companies.
 Dr. Wei Jianghas an R01-funded immunology laboratory investigating innate immunity, vaccine responsiveness, microbial translocation, and gender differences in HIV/AIDS and other chronic inflammatory conditions.
 Dr. Eric Messner is involved in clinical management of Hepatitis C and HIV patients and runs a laboratory exploring Hepatitis C innate immune control.
 Dr. Allison Eckard has an NIH K23 award investigating metabolic and inflammatory complications of HIV infection.
 Dr. John Gnann is focused on herpes viruses (HSV, VZV, CMV), encephalitis viruses, and other unusual viral pathogens in addition to HIV clinical trials.
 The faulty members conduct novel HIV clinical trials related to integrase inhibitors, co-formulations of highly active antiretroviral therapy, and special outcomes studies for women and renally impaired patients.
 Dr. DannahWray conducts clinical trials related to endocarditis, invasive fungal infections, and the management of bacteremia.
 Dr. Camelia Marculescu has protocols relating to prosthetic joint infections.
 Dr. Lauren Richey has special interests in HIV epidemiology, screening and testing strategies.
 Collaborative studies are ongoing involving Immunology, Microbiology, Epidemiology, Pediatrics, Oncology, Orthopedics and other groups.